Debutante Beth Corby delights us with the highly original ‘Where There’s A Will’.

 “Don’t be afraid to be magnificent – it’s the best advice I can give you.”

 If only Hannah had heard these words before her interview!
 We’ve all been there – providing answers to a prospective employer that nosedive into self-perpetuating awkwardness!
-Relive your own painful experience as Where There’s A Will opens with a clever sketch of 25-year-old Hannah drawn through this ordeal and its post-interview analysis.
+Relive your own painful experience as author Beth Corby cleverly sketches our first impressions of 25-year-old Hannah as she navigates this ordeal and its post-interview analysis.

 With her perpetual student status drawing to a close and a career decision imminent, Hannah is mortified when her interviewer declares her lacking in the “zeal and determination” required to follow the path of an English teacher.
 Deciding to withhold the rejection from the family who despair with her, it is no surprise that Hannah’s gut wrenches when a collective party invitation arrives from a Great-Uncle Donald she has never met.